Rosheda Stephenson calls NYC and the Caribbean home. Her travel articles are meant to inspire passion, adventure, and

 1. Ride the Beast Speedboat

-Boating and other water travel has always been around on New York City's rivers.
-There has however never been anything like the Beast.
+Boating and other water travel have always been around on New York City's rivers.
+There has, however, never been anything like the Beast.
 The neon boat is like a party on steroids that happens to pass by amazing views of the NYC skyline and the Statue of Liberty.
 The fast boat takes boating to a new level.
 It promises a fast ride that guarantees riders will get wet in the spraying water created by the boat's fast pace, or by the water guns aimed at passengers by an energetic crew that entertains with high energy for the entire trip.
 Getting wet is only part of the fun.
 Stunning views of the New York City skyline and the Statue of Liberty make for perfect photo opportunities that the crew will willingly stop to accommodate.
 Pulsating party music and antics from the crew ups the cool factor.
 Add in fascinating passengers from all over the world and a manageable time (the ride lasts only 45 minutes) and it isn't difficult to see why a ride on the Beast is considered one of the most fun things to do in NYC.

 The Beast operates from May until October and tickets should be booked in advance on their website.

 2. Walk the High Line Park